NYC Winter Fun List: 50 Things to Do Indoors with Kids

 Drop into Brooklyn Strategist for an open gaming session.
 Photo courtesy of Brooklyn Strategist

 24. Drop into an open play session at board game mecca Brooklyn Strategist.
-If you're hungry for competition and a meal, try the new Morningside Heights spot Hex & Co. which serves kid-friendly eats and even adults-only drinks.
+If you're hungry for competition and a meal, try the Morningside Heights spot Hex & Co., which serves kid-friendly eats and even adults-only drinks.
 Queens families might prefer board game haven Good Games NYC (which replaced the former Geekery HQ) in Astoria.

 25. Head to Grand Central sometime when you're not dashing for a train and explore all the family-friendly fun within.